Making sense of the world around us by questioning and seeing different perspectives.

-Politics is offered at A level and gives students the opportunity to make sense of modern politics both in the United Kingdom and further afield.
-Following the new linear Edexcel syllabus, the first year of the course primarily focuses on the political processes of the United Kingdom and comprises two units: ‘UK Government’ and ‘UK politics’.
-The purpose of the course is to build political awareness and to develop the students’ understanding of how the modern world functions, of the complex issues that confront politicians and of the difficult decisions they frequently have to make.
+The Politics Department gives students the opportunity to make sense of the modern political system both in the United Kingdom and further afield.
+Following the linear Edexcel specification, the first year of the course primarily focuses on the political processes of the United Kingdom and comprises two units: ‘UK Government’ and ‘UK politics’.
+The purpose of the course is to study the UK political system to develop the students’ understanding of how political power functions, of the complex issues that confront politicians and of the difficult decisions they frequently have to make.

 As a department we organise many events that coincide with national political occasions.
-In 2019, for example, we held a school mock election where students of politics organised and participated in a school-wide vote.
+In 2024, for example, we held a school mock election where students of politics organised and participated in a school-wide vote and in 2026 we held a ‘Question Time’ to debate major issues of popular concern before the local and devolved elections.

-Every year we also run a trip to Parliament and the Supreme Court where students get the opportunity to tour the buildings and meet their local MP.
+Every year we also run a trip to Parliament and the Supreme Court where students get the opportunity to tour the buildings and meet the school’s local MP.

 Qualification